 To do a quick audit, open each Shopify product to ensure the images, description, price, etc. are all correct.
 For each product description, consider adjusting the text to be holiday-focused.
 Perhaps you’re offering a discount on a specific product.
 The description would be a good place to showcase this.
 Then navigate to the Lulu Direct app within Shopify and look through your connected projects.
 Download each print-ready cover and interior PDF and give them a once-over.

 Simply ensuring your products and projects are up-to-date and error-free can save you countless customer support hours on the back end.

 3. Understand Fulfillment Times

 Lulu prints and ships your orders as they come in.
 This is a wonderful order fulfillment model (especially for books) for many, many reasons.

 Using our completely automated production environment means no fulfillment headaches for you.
 We take care of it all.
-We also remove extra overhead costs of warehousing/packaging/shipping the books yourself.
+We also remove the extra overhead costs of warehousing/packaging/shipping the books yourself.

 Now… printing books as orders come in means there is a fulfillment timeframe you must take into account.
-Our books can ship from our facilities and be on their way to your customers in as little as 3-5 days, however it’s vital to understand that as we get later in the year, that production time will increase.
+Our books can ship from our facilities and be on their way to your customers in as little as 3-5 days, however, it’s vital to understand that as we get later in the year, that production time will increase.

-Lulu has also seen extra fulfillment time from our facilities due to the current state of the world (again, looking at you, 2020!).
 Right now, a good estimate for production time is more like 5-8 days.
 We always hope to beat our estimated production times, but to be safe, 5-8 days is a proper estimate as we enter into Q4.

 This leads me to my next point: Communicating this to your customers.